 I feel the weight of twenty-three lived years, and I feel how little this is, how light these years really are.
 My youngness, my inexperience, my newness and next to it, my experiences, failures, circumstances and decisions, the rawness of being alive.

 As I move forward into my twenty-fourth year (it took a birthday card from my dad to correctly understand this math), I am thinking about this time in front of me, specifically thinking about my twenties.
 This decade is mythologized— at least it seems that way right now.
-There’s a massive literature this collective, cultural imagination, and according to about 90% of it, I’m doing it all wrong.
-I settled quickly, took a job that turned into a career three weeks after I graduated.
-I am paying down debt in massive, shattering chunks, and deferring our wild desire to travel until we’re responsibly able to afford it.
-I’m building my wardrobe from clearance racks and Goodwill, and I won’t lay down big money on that one great handbag (which, I truly believe, is a mythical object).
+There’s a massive literature this collective, cultural imagination, and according to about 90% of it, I think I’m doing it all wrong.
+I haven’t traveled much.
+I took a job that turned into a career three weeks after I graduated.
+Most of my clothing is from Target, and I still live in the same state in which I was born.

 Instead of looking at what I want to do, I am looking at what I want to gain, what I want to invest in and take away from my twenties.
 (It’s a short list).

 Recently, I listened to an episode of the Longform podcast that featured an interview with Cheryl Strayed.
 The ever-quotable writer said something that I stuck with me (and with every other writer who listened to the episode): “I didn’t just get lucky.
 I worked my fucking ass off.
 And then I got lucky.
 And if I hadn’t worked my ass off, I wouldn’t have gotten lucky.
 You have to do the work.
 You always have to do the work.”

 This is my work: The pouring of myself and the full force of my humanity into my writing.